kirbycope/godot-3d-player-controller/README.md

 ![Thumbnail](/ci/thumbnail.png)

 # godot-3d-player-controller
-A 3D Player Controller for the Godot Game Engine.
+A 3D Player Controller for the Godot game engine.

 ## Getting Started
 Include this addon with your project.
 No need to "activate" as the intended usage is to copy the controller files to the `/addons` folder and for you to then copy it to your scene/script folder and modify as need.
 This way if/when you pull down the latest, it will not overwrite your changes.